-As of March 31, 2022, based on public filings, our current executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates held approximately 36.7% of our outstanding voting stock.
+As of June 30, 2022, based on public filings, our current executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates held approximately 41.4% of our outstanding voting stock.
 Therefore, these stockholders will have the ability to influence us through this ownership position.
-Depending on the involvement and action of other stockholders, these principal stockholders and management may be able to determine all matters requiring stockholder approval.
+Subject to the results and timing of the Rights Offering, the Noteholders could hold up to approximately 90.5% of our common stock following conversion of the Notes, which may provide the Noteholders with substantial influence or control over us.
+Depending on the involvement and action of other stockholders, our current principal stockholders and management and potentially the Noteholders, following any conversion of the Notes, may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.